The information on this page describes how the Privacy Act 1988 (Privacy Act) applies to the Australian Government’s COVIDSafe app.

 This information will ensure your state or territory health authority has your details if you have been in contact with someone with the virus, and that people who are vulnerable are contacted first.
 Contact tracers will determine your risk category according to your age and proximity to a known cluster.

 The National COVIDSafe Data Store, which is administered by the Digital Transformation Agency, will send your phone a new user ID every two hours.
 The user ID will be automatically encrypted and stored in the app on your phone.
+The user ID will also be stored in the National COVIDSafe Data Store.

 The app will use Bluetooth signals every minute to detect and record details of phones nearby which are also using the COVIDSafe app.
 This process is called a ‘digital handshake’.
 The app does not use GPS or any other location-tracking system and does not record your (or anybody else’s) location.